 This is a merit-based award for one individual who has the best senior thesis/essay in any of the following fields:

 Classical Studies; Comparative Literature and Culture; Creative Writing; East Asian Studies; English; European Cultural Studies; Film, Television, and Interactive Media; French and Francophone Studies; German Studies; Hispanic Studies; Islamic and Middle Eastern Studies; Latin American, Caribbean and Latinx Studies; Near Eastern and Judaic Studies; Non-performance honors work in Fine Arts, Music, or Theater Arts; Philosophy; Religious Studies; Russian Studies.

 Each major in the Humanities can nominate one student for the selection committee to consider.
-Chairs/Directors send nominations and a copy of the student’s work to Ann O. Koloski-Ostrow and Katie Dickinson by April 30, 2021.
+Chairs/Directors send nominations and a copy of the student’s work to Jonathan Decter and Katie Dickinson by April 25, 2022,

 - 2020 - Sonia Maria Pavel